Kurento/kurento/source/glossary.rst

             `enable-cors.org <http://enable-cors.org/>`__
                 for information on the relevance of CORS and how and when to enable it.

+    DOM
+    Document Object Model
+        Document Object Model is a cross-platform and language-independent convention for representing and interacting with objects in HTML, XHTML and XML documents.

     Element, Media
         A :java:type:`MediaElement` is a module that encapsulates a specific